meng-ma-biomedical-AI/NLP_Medical_Chemical_Classification-fastai/README.md

 ### Pipeline Runtime
 A pipeline using 5000 data points takes about 22 minutes to run to completion.
-A pipeline using 50000 data points takes about an hour.
+A pipeline using 50000 data points takes about an hour and 14 minutes.

 ### Final Results
 The final result of the pipeline leaves something to be desired in terms of accuracy, however it works in some respect.
 As a whole, this project was mainly meant to be a proof of concept and a roadmap for creating a Kubeflow Pipeline using MLRun and the Iguazio Data Platform.